 Much like Indian summer — a period of unseasonable warmth in the middle of autumn — these periods of springtime cold have a name.
 Actually, they have several names.
 The “little winters” in the middle of spring are called variously Dogwood Winter, Blackberry Winter, Locust Winter, Whippoorwill Winter, Redbud Winter, and a few other regional variations.

 Though predictable, the climb from cold of winter to the warmth of summer and back again is not completely smooth.
 Small “blips” in the overall pattern reveal noticeable fluctuations that can be observed from year to year.
 These blips are called singularities in weather lingo.
 For a singularity to be recognized, it has occur during at least 50% of years.
 Indian Summer is long-established singularity.
 Dogwood Winter is another.

 But why is it called Dogwood Winter, or any of those other names, for that matter?
 Today, we keep track of the passing of the year with a calendar.
-If you want to know when the last frost of the year is likely to be, you can simply look up the date in your Farmers’ Almanac.
+If you want to know when the last frost of the year is likely to be, you can simply look up the date in your Farmers’ Almanac (or see the map online).
 Our ancestors, though, didn’t have calendars to consult.
 Instead, they relied on the signs of nature around them.

 Dogwood Winter usually falls during late April or early May, right around the time the dogwood trees start blooming in many regions.
 Farmers knew it wasn’t safe to plant their crops until after the dogwoods bloomed.

 Likewise, it takes a few days of cold weather to stimulate blackberry canes to start growing, which is why Blackberry Winter is another popular term for this weather phenomenon.
 Locust trees and redbud trees are also seen as harbingers of a spring cold spell.
 Which name you choose depends on which kind of tree is most abundant in your neck of the woods.